Lia Redick: Junior gymnastics career

 In May 2022, Redick competed at the Junior Canadian Championships and won the gold medal on the uneven bars and placed sixth in the all-around.

 Redick began the 2024 season at the Elite Canada, where she won the all-around bronze medal.
 Then at the International Gymnix, she placed sixth in the all-around and seventh in the balance beam final.
 At the 2024 DTB Pokal Team Challenge, she won the bronze medal in the vault final.
 She won a silver medal with the Canadian junior team at the 2024 Pan American Championships, and she placed fourth in the all-around.

 Redick won the bronze medal in the all-around at the 2024 Junior Canadian Championships.
 She also won the silver medal on the balance beam and the bronze medal on the floor exercise.
 She then competed at the Olympic Hopes Cup in Brno, and won the all-around title.
 In the event finals, she won the gold medal on the floor exercise and the silver medals on both the uneven bars and balance beam.

 Senior gymnastics career

 2025

 Redick became age-eligible for senior competitions in 2025 and began the season at the Elite Canada, finishing fourth in the all-around.
 She then helped the Canadian team win the gold medal at the International Gymnix.
 In March, she competed at the 2025 DTB Pokal Team Challenge and helped Canada finish second as a team.
 She then competed at the DTB Pokal Mixed Cup and helped Canada finish third as a team.

 Redick placed eighth in the all-around at the Canadian Championships.
 She was then selected to compete at the 2025 Pan American Championships.
 There, she helped Canada win team silver.
 During the event finals, she won the gold medal on the balance beam.

+2026

+At the 2026 Pan American Championships, Redick competed for Canada alongside teammates, Gabrielle Black, Alyssa Guerrier-Calixte, Lia Monica Fontaine, and Aurélie Tran.
+The Canadian team won bronze behind the United States and Brazil.

+Individually she won a silver medal on floor exercise with a score of 13.400.

+On July 3, 2026, she was selected to represent Canada at the 2026 Commonwealth Games.
+During the team competition she helped Canada win a silver medal.
+Individually, she was named second reserve on uneven bars for the event finals.